markdamasco/ccip/README.md

 chainlink admin login
 ```

-(You can also set `ADMIN_CREDENTIALS_FILE=/path/to/credentials/file` in future if you like, to avoid having to login again).
+(You can also set `ADMIN_CREDENTIALS_FILE=/path/to/credentials/file` in the future if you like, to avoid having to login again).

 Now you can view your current jobs with: